kirelagin/django-headcrumbs/README.md

 from headcrumbs.decorators import crumb from headcrumbs.util import name_from_pk

-@crumb('Stuff') # This is the root crumb -- it doesn’t have a parent def index(request):
+@crumb('Staff') # This is the root crumb -- it doesn’t have a parent def index(request):
     # In our example you’ll fetch the list of divisions (from a database)
     # and output it.